isomerpages/mol-services/_government-services/plan-my-family-finances.md

       <label class="tab-label" for="save-topup">Why You Should Top Up MediSave Accounts (MAs)</label>
       <div class="tab-content">
     <ul>
-      <li>The MA allows you to earn risk-free interest of up to 6% per annum</li>
+      <li>The MA is one of the higher interest-yielding CPF accounts with interest rates up to 6% per annum</li>
       <li>You can top up your own or your loved one’s MA  up to the <a target="_blank" href="https://www.cpf.gov.sg/Members/FAQ/schemes/healthcare/medisave/FAQDetails?category=healthcare&group=MediSave&ajfaqid=2189345&folderid=12917">Basic Healthcare Sum (BHS)</a> limit.</li>
     </ul>
       </div>